 - 1. Review new development proposals and carefully examine their impact on the community's services. - 2.
 Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 3.
-Maintain the process that informs, notifies, and allows for public participation in all capital planning projects and proposals. - 4.
-Encourage well testing as a means of protecting drinking water supplies for private, individual well users.
+Encourage new development to locate in existing settlements of Wiota and Woodford. - 4.
+Encourage well testing as a means of protecting drinking water supplies for private, individual well users. - 5.
+Educate landowners on the management and maintenance of private septic systems. - 6.
+Consider creating a special purpose district to perform specific tasks and oversight essential to the community, if a need is identified for a special district such as a Utility, Sanitary, or Lake District. - 7.
+Require the correct placement and design of telecommunication ("cell") towers.